princeton-vl/infinigen/GroundTruthAnnotations.md

 `<rig>` and `<sub-cam>` are typically both "00" in the monocular setting; `<file-ext>` is typically "npy" or "png" for the the actual data and the visualization, respectively; `<frame>` is a 0-padded 4-digit number, e.g. "0013". `<type>` can be "SurfaceNormal", "Depth", etc. For example
 `summary_json["SurfaceNormal"]["npy"]["00"]["00"]["0001"]` -> `'frames/SurfaceNormal_0001_00_00.npy'`

-*Note: Currently our ground-truth has only been tested for the aspect-ratio 16-9.*
+*Note: Currently our advanced ground-truth has only been tested for the aspect-ratio 16-9.*

 **Depth**